hyprwm/hyprland-wiki/pages/Configuring/Binds.md

 ## Mouse Binds

-Mouse binds are binds that heavily rely on a mouse, usually its movement.
-They will have one less arg, and look for example like this:
+Mouse binds are binds that rely on a mouse, usually its movement.
+They will have one less arg, and may look like this:

 ```ini
 bindm=ALT,mouse:272,movewindow